galziv/jSniff.NET/README.md

 ```
 This method returns the last execution sniffed data. the Invocation object has two properties:
  - executionDate: Javascript Date object with the execution date.
  - params: Array of the execution parameters.
-Each element in array is Dictionary<string, object> (parameter name,paramter value)
+Each element in array is Dictionary&lt;string, object> (parameter name,paramter value)

 <br />
 #####jSniff.getInvocations